-In Scotland’s Deposit Return Scheme, the 20p deposit moves through the scheme in a circle
+In Scotland’s Deposit Return Scheme, the 20p deposit will move through the scheme in a circle

-Drinks producers have several obligations under the regulations and will be able to appoint a scheme administrator to discharge them on their behalf.
-It is anticipated that the majority of producers will choose to do this, so this guide is based on this scenario.
+Drinks producers have several obligations under the regulations and can appoint a scheme administrator to discharge them on their behalf.
+It is anticipated that most producers will choose to do this, so this guide is based on this scenario.

 There are three key elements of the cash flow for Scotland's Deposit Return Scheme.
 These are: